Speakers: Monica Grekula & Lina Burman, Biocompatibility Experts

 Monica Grekula – ERT (European Registered Toxicologist), MSc Applied Toxicology, MSc Pharma

 Monica has over 25 years of experience in the field of medical devices, mainly within biological evaluation, in all phases of class I – class III medical devices, as well as combination products.
-With experience in full life-cycle risk management, setting up procedures and leading teams, Monica has been involved in different development projects, both within pharma and medical devices.
-Active within standardization, ISO 10993 and ISO 18562 series.
+With experience in full life-cycle risk management, setting up procedures and leading teams, Monica has been involved in different development projects, both within pharma and medical devices, being active in standardization and ISO 10993.

 Lina Burman – PhD in Polymer Technology with a focus on the evaluation of migration and degradation behavior of polymeric materials